FalixNodes-Software/KB-articles/content/_posts/falix/account/2025-02-19-delete-account.md

 - You will no longer be able to log in
 - All servers are removed and their files are permanently deleted
 - Your account cannot be recovered — you would need to create a new one

+{: .info}
+> Certain data may be retained after your account is deleted.
+Billing records, invoices, and transaction history are kept as required by law for tax and accounting purposes.
+Security logs may also be retained for fraud prevention and abuse protection.